aas008/Power-Outages-Project/README.md

-# Power-Outages-Project
+# Power Outages Project

+# Power Outages Analysis and Prediction

+by Aanya Sharma & Nishant Begani

 This is a project for my Data Science Class at UCSD (DSC 80), where I work with a Power Outage dataset and make insightful predictions.

-# My Project Title

-by Aanya Sharma & Nishant Begani

-***Note***: If you choose a repo name and title as uninspired as the ones here, I will be quite sad.

 ---